-Making a Will is a task which needs to be done for most people over the age of 18.
+Making a Will is one of the one of the most important things you can do to safeguard the future of your loved ones.
 We recognise that writing a Will is often a job that is pushed to the bottom of your priority list or something that can be done ‘tomorrow’.
-However, making a Will is straightforward and relatively inexpensive and is one of the one of the most important things you can do to safeguard the future of your loved ones.
+However, making a Will is straightforward and relatively inexpensive.
 A properly made Will reduces the chances of any disputes over your estate and ensures that your wishes are carried out.
 Our solicitors in Newbury, Thatcham and Maidenhead are here to provide peace of mind in relation to your estate planning.Watch our Inheritance Protection FAQs playlist on YouTube

-As a reminder that whilst it may take more time and money, a solicitor drafting a Will is experienced in recognising complex situations.
-It is our role to pose the right questions to prevent uncertainty, allow your true wishes to be recorded and ensure these are capable of being carried out.
-In other words, whilst homemade Wills might be attractive from an immediate cost saving point of view, in the long term they can cause serious problems, which are ultimately very expensive to resolve.
+Whilst it may take more time and money, a solicitor drafting a Will is experienced in recognising complex situations.
+It is our role to pose the right questions to prevent uncertainty and allow your true wishes to be recorded and carried out.
+In other words, whilst homemade Wills might be attractive from an immediate cost saving point of view, in the long term they can cause serious problems.
+These are ultimately very expensive to resolve.
 Please read more about this here.

-You can also discuss making your Will with us by contacting a member of our inheritance protection team in our Newbury, Thatcham or Maidenhead office below.
+You can discuss making your Will with us by contacting a member of our inheritance protection team in our Newbury, Thatcham or Maidenhead office below.